 Camping in Strathbogie Forest is allowed at either Ruoaks or James Reserve

 Dogs must be on-leash and under control at all times.

-Campfires must always be attended with capacity to extinguish.
+Campfires must be attended with capacity to extinguish.

-The forest is closed on Code Red fire days.
+The forest is closed on days of Total Fire Ban

 There is more room to park off the road opposite the sign here than at the entrance to the track 80m uphill along Ferraris Rd.